adhikariparas/Face-Detection-and-Recognition-model/README.md

 # Face-Detection-and-Recognition-model
-project on Face Detection and Recognition model using Python, Machine Learning and Computer Vision library called OpenCV.
+Project on Face Detection and Recognition model using Python, Machine Learning and Computer Vision library called OpenCV.